Life for Chinese labourers in Australia before the 1850s. Image from National Museum of Australia

 Earliest arrivals – 1788 to 1848: From the very beginning of the colony, links with China were established when several ships of the First Fleet, after dropping off their convict load, sailing for Canton to pick up goods for the return to England.
 The Bigge Report attributed the high level of tea drinking to ‘the existence of an intercourse with China from the foundation of the Colony’.
 That the ships carrying such cargo had Chinese crew members is likely and that some of the crew and possibly passengers embarked at the port of Sydney is probable.
 In 1818, Mak Sai Ying ( aka John Shying) arrived in Australia and after a period farming bought a land in Parramatta.
 John Macarthur employed three Chinese people on his properties in the 1820s.

-Indentured Labour – 1848 to 1853: Individuals such as Macarthur’s employees were part of the varied mix that was early Sydney Town.
-It was the increasing demand for labour after transportation ceased in the 1840s that led to much larger numbers of Chinese people arriving as indentured labourers to work as shepherds and irrigation experts for private landowners and the Australian Agricultural Company.
+Indentured Labour – 1848 to 1853: Macarthur employed Mai Sai Ying as carpenter.
+Increasing demand for labour welcomed a large numbers of Chinese people in Australia.
+After arriving as indentured labourers, they were working as shepherds and irrigation experts for private landowners and the Australian Agricultural Company.